 exploitation.
-This council focuses on Elder

-Abuse awareness day and distribution of

-materials to bring awareness to Elder Abuse.
+This council focuses on Elder Abuse awareness day and distribution of materials to bring awareness to Elder Abuse.
+0046 Veterans Programs BRADD/AAAIL has developed a partnership 2016 with the VA to provide services through the Veteran's Directed Program for Home and Community Based Services.
+It is our goal to 3 expand this program and increase the amount of participants served.
+BRADD/AAAIL has also continued to strengthen partnerships with other Veteran's programs, including the SOKY Veteran's Council.
+SOKY Senior Providers The Southern Kentucky Senior Providers 2016 t.
+Network consists of multiple agencies and t businesses who work with seniors, both in the ١, public and private sector.
+Meetings include 4 discussions of available resources for seniors in our area, and presentations from members on the services their business or agency offers to the senior population.
+Area businesses and For the past several years, BRADD/AAAIL has 2021 agencies worked with several area agencies and businesses to assist in our personal care items and food drives.
+These businesses have donated items in order to assist our elderly clients.
+The 5 BRADD/AAAIL holds at least one drive annually to collect needed items for our seniors.
+Most recently, BRADD/AAAIL worked with Wheeldon's Pest Control and Home Depot to assist with food drives.
+Mom's Meals The BRADD/AAAIL began an agreement with 2023 TITOTHE B TITOTHE Mom's Meals during the pandemic to provide 0_0 home delivered meals to those seniors identified as sheltering in place.
+Our 6 relationship in this capacity has ended, but a new partnership and pilot program with Mom's Meals continues to provide additional meals to homebound seniors in our region through additional meal funding.
+Barren County YMCA BRADD/AAAIL successfully partnered with 2023 Dairen County INICA the Barren County YMCA to provide meals to 2023 7 seniors 5 days per week.
+This location is also ' offering Silver Sneakers and Bingocize classes Doub City to seniors weekly through Title IIID funding.
+2022 Park City BRADD/AAAIL successfully partnered with 2023 8 the City of Park City to open the Park City senior center 3 days per week for congregate meals.

+n P C n L c DDADD/AAAH I di tala 2022

+Bowling Green Parks &amp; BRADD/AAAIL began this project through 2023

+Recreation Title III-D Silver Sneakers classes.
+They

+continue to offer weekly classes to seniors in

+9 Warren County.
+After the formulation of this

+project, BRADD/AAAIL worked with BGPR

+staff to also offer one congregate meal per

+month to the seniors at this location.

+Warren County Parks & 2023

-Veterans Programs BRADD/AAAIL has developed a partnership 2016
+BRADD/AAAIL staff started a partnership 2023

-with the VA to provide services through the

-Veteran's Directed Program for Home and

-Community Based Services.
-It is our goal to

-3 expand this program and increase the amount

-of participants served.
-BRADD/AAAIL has

-also continued to strengthen partnerships with

-other Veteran's programs, including the

-SOKY Veteran's Council.

-SOKY Senior Providers The Southern Kentucky Senior Providers 2016

-Network consists of multiple agencies and L.

-businesses who work with seniors, both in the

-public and private sector.
-Meetings include

-4 discussions of available resources for seniors in

-our area, and presentations from members on

-the services their business or agency offers to

-the senior population.

-Area businesses and For the past several years, BRADD/AAAIL has 2021

-agencies worked with several area agencies and ı

-8 businesses to assist in our personal care items

-and food drives.
-These businesses have donated

-items in order to assist our elderly clients.
+4.0 Recreation with WCPR to offer a congregate meal to

+10 seniors at their senior center one day per week.

+This site also has plans to offer Title IIID

+Drums Alive classes to seniors in the future.

+Pieces of Hope Pieces of Hope is a location organization 2023

+offering fitness and assistance to individuals

+needing one-on-one instruction for Parkinson's

+11 Disease and other related conditions.
 The

-5 BRADD/AAAIL holds at least one drive

-annually to collect needed items for our

-seniors.
-Most recently, BRADD/AAAIL

-worked with Wheeldon's Pest Control and

-Home Depot to assist with food drives.

-Mom's Meals The BRADD/AAAIL began an agreement with 2023

-1 Mom's Meals during the pandemic to provide ı

-home delivered meals to those seniors

-identified as sheltering in place.
-Our

-6 relationship in this capacity has ended, but a

-- new partnership and pilot program with

-Mom's Meals continues to provide additional
+owner and operator of Pieces of Hope has

+plans to offer On the Move classes through

+· •

-meals to homebound seniors in our region
+D L' C T Title IIID funding to seniors in our area.
+2024

-through additional meal funding.

-Barren County YMCA BRADD/AAAIL successfully partnered with 2023

-the Barren County YMCA to provide meals to

-7 seniors 5 days per week.
-This location is also

-- offering Silver Sneakers and Bingocize classes

-to seniors weekly through Title IIID funding.

-Park City BRADD/AAAIL successfully partnered with 2023

-the City of Park City to open the Park City

-8 senior center 3 days per week for congregate

-meals.

-1110413.

-9 Bowling Green Parks & Recreation BRADD/AAAIL began this project through Title III-D Silver Sneakers classes.
-They continue to offer weekly classes to seniors in Warren County.
-After the formulation of this project, BRADD/AAAIL worked with BGPR staff to also offer one congregate meal per month to the seniors at this location.
-2023 10 Warren County Parks & Recreation BRADD/AAAIL staff started a partnership with WCPR to offer a congregate meal to seniors at their senior center one day per week.
-This site also has plans to offer Title IIID Drums Alive classes to seniors in the future.
-2023 11 Pieces of Hope Pieces of Hope is a location organization offering fitness and assistance to individuals needing one-on-one instruction for Parkinson's Disease and other related conditions.
-The owner and operator of Pieces of Hope has plans to offer On the Move classes through Title IIID funding to seniors in our area.
-2023 13 Bowling Green Towers BRADD/AAAIL began this project in January 2024 for seniors residing in and around The Bowling Green Towers, which is a low-income senior apartment complex in Bowling Green, KY.
-Seniors at this location have congregate meals available Tuesdays and Thursdays weekly.
-2024 14
+Bowling Green Towers BRADD/AAAIL began this project in January 2024

+2024 for seniors residing in and around The

+Bowling Green Towers, which is a low-income

+13 senior apartment complex in Bowling Green,

+KY.
+Seniors at this location have congregate

+meals available Tuesdays and Thursdays

+weekly.

+,

+14